Iman (Islam): The Six Pillars of Faith

-Of these, the first four are mentioned and the sixties are implied in ayah 2:285 of the Quran.
+Of these, the first four are mentioned and the fifth implied in ayah 2:285 of the Quran.
 All six appear in the first hadith of the collection Sahih Muslim, where the angel Gabriel asks to be told of iman and Muhammad replies:

 Another similar narration ascribed to Muhammad is:

 Delineation in the Qur'an and hadith

 In the Qur'an, iman is one of the 10 qualities which cause one to be the recipient of God's mercy and reward.
 The Qur'an states that faith can grow with the remembrance of God.
 The Qur'an also states that nothing in this world should be dearer to a true believer than faith.

-Muhammad is reported to have said that he gained sweetness of faith and was pleased to accept God as Lord, Islam as religion and Muhammad as a prophet.
-He also said that no one can be a true believer unless he loves Muhammad more than his children, parents and relatives.
+Al-‘Abbas reported: The Messenger of Allah, peace and blessings be upon him, said, “He has tasted the sweetness of faith who is content with Allah as a Lord, Islam as a religion, and Muhammad as a messenger.”
+(Source: Ṣaḥīḥ Muslim 34) He also said that no one can be a true believer unless he loves Muhammad more than his children, parents and relatives.
 At another instance, he remarked that it is this love with Allah and Muhammad after which a person can be aware of the real taste of faith.

 Amin Ahsan Islahi, a notable exegete of the Qur'an has clarified the nature of this love:

 Islahi and Abul A'la Maududi both have inferred that the Quranic comparison of a good word and a bad word in chapter 14 is a comparison of faith and disbelief.
 Thus, the Quran is effectively comparing faith to a tree whose roots are deep in the soil and branches spread in the vastness of the sky.